christian-taillon/log4shell-hunting/README.md

 This resource takes a threat hunting approach to identifying evidence of successful exploitation of this vulnerability.
 This is not intended to solely replace detection of attacks on the network; a role that is ideally primarily fulfilled by existing security products, but instead takes advantage of the "noisy" nature of the attack to systematically hunt for successful outcomes of the attempted attacks against vulnerable assets across an environment.

+Security Vendors worked hard to keep up with the evolving threats, but there were [many bypasses](#bypass-examples) to the developed prevention and detection signatures and security vendors had to consistently adapt with [new signatures](#example:-palo-alto) as adversaries discovered new ways to bypass in place detections.
+This meant that even companies with the most recent signatures were very likely targeted attacks that were not detected.

-We are intentionally not using security control alerts for our initial scope our initial investigation.
-These alerts should not be ignored - the records these alerts provide can be used if the alert contains the URI, User-AgentStrings, or other fields mentioned later that may contain the attack.
+Therefore, we are intentionally not using Security alerts for our initial scope.
+These alerts should *not* be ignored and can even been included in the hunt if they contain records of the URL, User-AgentStrings, or other [fields mentioned later](#locations-to-consider-checking) that may contain the attack.
 However, keep in mind that Threat Hunting is most valuable when it identifies true threats that the SOC has not already triaged.
 Therefore data from things like NTAs, NG-Firewall HTTP logs or Proxys, or even Web Server logs (which is what we use here for examples) will be more valuable than IPS alerts Log4j attack logs.

-Also, consider that SOC triages alerts from security controls.
+Also, consider that SOC primarily triages alerts from security controls.
 Their deliverable is a determination on whether a notable event that has been surfaced requires additional escalation or not.
 A Threat Hunter delivers a compromise assessment:

 1. I am reasonably certain the system/environment is safe​
 2. I am reasonably certain the system/environment is compromised​